zerotier/docs/docs/terraform/quickstart.md

 Now we can!

-Terraform allows us to talk to the ZeroTier Central API and describe our network infrastruture, as code.
-This turorial will walk you though how to get started.
+Terraform allows us to talk to the ZeroTier Central API and describe our network infrastructure, as code.
+This tutorial will walk you though how to get started.

 To follow along step by step, you will need: